Zahir-Ahmad/My_first_Project/README.md

 # My_first_Project
 This my first project of my life journey.
 <br>
-i will hard work for it
+I will hard work for it